dabeaz-course/practical-python/Notes/01_Introduction/04_Strings.md

 d = '\N{FORALL}'    # d = '∀'
 ```

+The [Unicode Character Database](https://unicode.org/charts) is a reference for all
+available character codes.

+### String Indexing

-Strings work like an array for accessing its characters.
+Strings work like an array for accessing individual characters.
 You use an integer index, starting at 0.

 ```python
 a = 'Hello world'